intel-analytics/ipex-llm/docs/docs/APIdocs/Losses.md

 get a probability distribution over classes.
 It should be preferred over separate SoftmaxLayer + MultinomialLogisticLossLayer as its gradient computation is more numerically stable.

-- param ignoreLabel   (optional) Specify a label value that should be ignored when computing the loss.
+* `ignoreLabel`   (optional) Specify a label value that should be ignored when computing the loss.
-- param normalizeMode How to normalize the output loss.
+* `normalizeMode` How to normalize the output loss.

 **Scala example:**
 ```scala